Erin Moriarty

 Erin Elair Moriarty (born June 24, 1994) is an American actress.
-She is known for her role as Annie January / Starlight in the series The Boys (2019–present).
+She is known for her role as Annie January / Starlight in the superhero series The Boys (2019–2026).
 Prior to The Boys, she had notable roles in the series Jessica Jones (2015), True Detective (2014), and Red Widow (2013).
 Outside of television, she has appeared in acclaimed independent films The Kings of Summer and Captain Fantastic, among others.

 Early life

-Moriarty was born and raised in New York City.
+Moriarty was born on June 24, 1994 in New York City.
 She began acting at 11 years old, starring as Annie in a 2005 community theater production of Annie.
 Upon graduation from high school, she deferred attending college to pursue acting.

 Career

 Moriarty was cast in her first professional roles as a teenager, acting in the television series One Life to Live and Law & Order: Special Victims Unit.
 Her first roles of note were as Vince Vaughn's daughter in the 2012 comedy film The Watch; Kelly, the love interest of Nick Robinson's character, in the 2013 indie comedy The Kings of Summer; and Natalie, "a daughter destined to find out who killed her father, who once had ties to organized crime", in the ABC drama series Red Widow.

 She was then cast in a supporting role in the sci-fi film After the Dark, which premiered in 2013, and had a recurring role on first season of True Detective as Audrey Hart, the problem child of Woody Harrelson's character.
 In September 2014, Erin Moriarty was named one of the best actors under twenty years of age by IndieWire.
 The same year she was cast in Ouija, but her scenes were removed from the final film, following re-shoots.

 In February 2015, it was announced she joined the main cast of Netflix's Jessica Jones.
 In the show's first season, which was released in November 2015, Moriarty played Hope, a college student whose life is ruined by Kilgrave, the main villain.

 She appeared in Blood Father, a 2016 film starring Mel Gibson.
 Her role as Gibson's daughter in Blood Father received praise from critics such as Manohla Dargis of The New York Times, Alonso Duralde of TheWrap, and Owen Gleiberman of Variety, but Ignatiy Vishnevetsky of The A.V.
 Club felt she was unconvincing and Allen Salkin of the Daily News felt she was overshadowed by the likes of Gibson and William H. Macy.
 Later that year, she starred in the horror film Within.
 Moriarty also had a supporting role in the critically acclaimed film Captain Fantastic, in which she plays the love interest of George MacKay's character.
 For this film, she was nominated for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.